 This game is a lot of firsts for me: It's my first time using RenPy, my first time really doing any creative writing, and my first visual novel.
 I hope it's enjoyable, even in its current unpolished state.

-The game will be available on itch.io in late January 2019.
-Stay tuned for details.
+The game will be available on itch.io on January 19, 2019 at 10 AM EST. Stay tuned for details.

 Backgrounds: 100% (19/19 finished)

 Music: 100% (16/16 finished)